-I wrote a book called Why We Dream.
-It was published by Houghton Mifflin Harcourt on November 20, 2018 and you can buy it here.
-It will be translated into thirteen foreign languages and has been recommended by places like Vogue, Elle, TIME, New York and The Guardian .
+My first book, Why We Dream, was published by Houghton Mifflin Harcourt in November 2018 and has been recommended by places like Vogue, Elle, TIME, New York and The Guardian.
+It is being translated into seventeen foreign languages.

 The New Yorker says it’s “a spirited rebuke to the idea of sleep as a mere parting with consciousness… she is able to tread a careful and persuasive line between robust skepticism and open-mindedness…Part of the charm of Robb’s book lies in her willingness to journey beyond the bounds of what is scientifically verifiable—to embrace the strictly unrigorous ways in which humans attempt to extract meaning from their dream lives….In celebrating dreams as poetic artifacts, Robb offers a welcome antidote to the medicine administered by most sleep gurus.
 She is a more persuasive sleep saleswoman precisely because she does not champion slumber solely as a mental-health aid—an enhancer of acuity and efficiency, and so forth—but as an end in itself.”